There are venomous snakes in Montana. However, the state only has one venomous species. That is the Prairie Rattlesnake (Crotalus viridis).

 Prairie rattlesnake venom is a mix of hemotoxins and myotoxins.
 Furthermore, according to some literature, it also has neurotoxins.

-The first thing people think about with regard to Rattlesnakes is their tails.
-When they are disturbed, they vibrate the rattles on their tails.
-This makes a buzzing or a rattling-type sound.
+The first thing people think about with regard to Rattlesnakes is the buzzing or rattling-type sound they make when they’re disturbed.
 However, sometimes, rattlers strike without rattling.
 You must be aware of where you are placing your hands and feet in rattlesnake country.
 If you hear a rattling noise, do not move until you spot its source.
 Otherwise, you may accidentally move into the snake, provoking it to strike you.

 Be especially careful in areas where you have to use your hands to climb.
 Also, be alert in areas with thick brush or tall grass.
 You can use a long hiking stick to tap the ground in front of you.
 It might give an advance warning of a snake in your path and keep you at a safe distance.